MattHarrington/BuildCamp/Tuesday/Session_11_Express2/ReadMe.md

 Notice how we have something called **block pageContent**.
 This tells jade that **layout.jade** will place any block named **pageContent** from an [*extension view*](http://www.devthought.com/code/use-jade-blocks-not-layouts/) it its place.

-This same jade looks like this in HTML:
+This same jade looks like this in when it is rendered HTML in the browser:

 ![](ScreenShots/ss3.png)

+**Index.jade** is the default view of the page.
+It is an *extension view* of layout.jade (because of the **'extends** keyword).
+This means that it can place its content in the pageContent block inside layout.jade:

+**index.jade**

+    extends layout

+	block pageContent
+		h1= title
+		p Welcome to #{title}

 ##Creating the Home Page

 **Layout.jade** is pulling a references to [**Bootstrap**](http://getbootstrap.com/) which you used in BartNOW to create your responsive UI elements.

 Each page on our website will contain a **pageTitle** and a **pageContent** block.
 Since we don't have a pageTitle block specified in Layout.jade, we'll add one above the pageContent block.
-Remember, **tabs matter!!**
+Remember, jade uses tabs/whitespace to determine where html elements begin and end so **be careful with the indentation**:

     body
 		block pageTitle